declancm/cinnamon.nvim/README.md

 # Cinnamon Scroll 🍥

-Smooth scrolling for __ANY__ movement command 🤯.
+Smooth scrolling for __ANY__ command 🤯.
 A highly customizable Neovim plugin written in Lua!

 __Features:__
 * Can add smooth scrolling to any normal mode movement, command, or Lua function.